Exabel/aws-glue-sample/README.md

 - Amazon AWS account set up with a user with a role suitable for using AWS Glue.
 See: https://docs.aws.amazon.com/glue/latest/dg/getting-started-access.html
 - AWS CLI version 2 installed and configured.
 See: https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html <br>Remember to set up configuration for your preferred region.
 - API key and hostname for the Exabel API provided by Exabel.
+- A signal qualifier for the produced timeseries provided by Exabel.

 # Install